10. Tuning python-oracledb

 Here are some suggestions for tuning:

-• If you are fetching a fixed number of rows, set arraysize to the number of expected rows, and set prefetchrows to one greater than this value.
+to one greater than this value.
 Adding one removes the need for a round-trip to check for end-of-fetch.
-For example, if you are querying 20 rows, perhaps to display a page of data, then set prefetchrows to 21 and arraysize to 20:
+For example, if you are querying 20 rows, perhaps to display a page of data, then setprefetchrows

 This will return all rows for the query in one round-trip.